MicrosoftDocs/office-developer-client-docs/docs/shared/integrating-im-applications-with-office.md

 ```

 The **GetAuthenticationInfo** method takes a string as an argument for the  _version_ parameter.
 When the Office application calls this method, it passes in one of two strings for the argument, depending on the version of Office.
-When the Office application supplies the method with the version of Office that the IM client application supports (that is, supports the functionality), the **GetAuthenticationInfo** method returns a hard-coded XML string "<authenticationinfo>".
+When the Office application supplies the method with the version of Office that the IM client application supports (that is, supports the functionality), the **GetAuthenticationInfo** method returns a hard-coded XML string `<authenticationinfo>`.

 Use the following code to implement the **GetAuthentication** method within the IM client application code.